EastEnders Live Week: 20 February 2015

 This episode returns to the present day, with Ian confronting Jane over what happened to Lucy.
 Jane continues to cover for Bobby by saying that she killed Lucy, causing Ian to become distressed.
 When Peter and Cindy return to the house, Jane begins to go into her version of the details of what happened, but Ian realises she is lying when he sees that Bobby has tried to reach Jane, and thus did the same on the night that Lucy died.
 Jane reveals that she convinced Bobby that it was someone else that had killed Lucy, and that she carried Lucy lovingly to the place where her body would be found.
 During the confession, Phil enters the house and tries to tell Ian about Kathy being alive, but Ian sends him away.

-Meanwhile, Mick and Nancy are unable find signs of life from Dean, and leave the cellar locked in a panic.
-As the two are frightened at the prospect of being arrested, Mick urges Nancy to assist with the reception while he gets rid of Dean's body and establishes an alibi.
+Meanwhile, Mick and Nancy are unable to find signs of life from Dean, and leave the cellar locked in a panic.
+As the two are frightened by the prospect of being arrested, Mick urges Nancy to assist with the reception while he gets rid of Dean's body and establishes an alibi.
 When a shaken Mick returns, he and Nancy try to tell Linda Carter (Kellie Bright) what happened.
-However, before they can say anything, Linda proposes to Mick, who accepts her proposal.
+However, before they can say anything, Linda proposes to Mick, who accepts.
 This sparks calls for more champagne leading to the discovery of the locked door.
-When a key is found, the cellar is discovered to be a mess, with no sign of Dean.
-Nancy asks Mick where Dean is but he refuses to tell her.
+When a key is found, the cellar is discovered to be a mess, but with no sign of Dean.
+Nancy asks Mick where Dean is, but he refuses to tell her.

-Ian calls Bobby over to tell him what he did, but changes his mind after Jane tells him to view it from her point of view.
-Ian returns and insists that the whole family must deal with the situation together, which everyone agrees to, except Peter who storms out during the ensuing argument saying that he will never forgive his father.
-Bobby overhears the argument and drops Lucy's note, which Cindy discovers when she goes to find him; while Ian and Jane insist that Bobby should not discover the truth and they start their marriage anew.
-Cindy reads Lucy's note to Ian and Jane, and when Bobby returns, the four embrace.
+Ian calls Bobby over to tell him what he did, but changes his mind after Jane tells him to view it from her perspective.
+Ian returns and insists that the whole family must deal with the situation together, which everyone agrees to, except Peter who storms out during the ensuing argument, saying that he will never forgive his father.
+Bobby overhears the argument and drops Lucy's note, which Cindy discovers when she goes to find him, while Ian and Jane insist that Bobby should not discover the truth and they start their marriage anew.
+Cindy reads Lucy's note to Ian and Jane, and, when Bobby returns, the four embrace.